Click here for - Animal Registration Form(PDF, 428KB)

 Our officers inspect all premises to ensure compliance with the Act and the requirements of the relevant code of practice.

-planning permit will be required prior to any domestic animal business registration being issued.
+A planning permit will be required prior to any domestic animal business registration being issued.

 You should contact Council’s Planning Department on (03) 5494 1200 to discuss your proposal.

-Your domestic animal business is a breeding and rearing premises if you breed cats and dogs to sell (whether a profit is made or not) and you have three or more fertile female dogs or cats and you are not a member of an "applicable organisation" as defined by the Act.
-If you are a member of an applicable organisation, you are exempt from registering as a breeding Domestic Animal Business if you have less than 10 fertile female dogs or cats AND no more than two are not registered with an applicable organisation.
+You are considered to be operating a breeding and rearing domestic animal business if you breed cats or dogs to sell (whether a profit is made or not) and you have three or more fertile female cats or dogs and are not a member of an ‘applicable organisation’ as defined by the Act.

 To apply for registration, renewal of registration, or to transfer the registration to a proposed new owner, contact Council's Local Laws staff on (03) 5494 1200.